robertocastanon/liri-node-app/README.md

 ## movie-this

-Type **node liri movie-this** then a movie name for an example i'll use 'Her'.
+Type **node liri movie-this** then a movie name for an example I'll use 'Her'.

 This would like like **node liri movie-this her**